 This URI is broken into three parts:

-Our protocol is the way we send our request.
+Our protocol is the way we send our requests.
 Different types of protocols are used on the Internet.

 A domain name is a string of characters used to identify the unique location of the web server hosting that particular website.
 Examples include netflix.com and demonslayer.com.